tubez7/backend-nc-news/README.md

 ## Future Additions
-Whilst the core of the poject is complete, this API is an ongoing work in progress and I hope to be able to add further additional features and endpoints in the future.
+Whilst the core of the project is complete, this API is an ongoing work in progress and I hope to be able to add further additional features and endpoints in the future.